FREE INSTRUCTION FOR FOLKS WITH LEISURE TIME

 Select a comfortable location with lots of natural light for your painting area.
 Good lighting is important.
 Make sure the back of your canvas never faces the sun or light source.

 Find an old table or desk that is big enough to accommodate your cup, paints, and brushes, with room to spare for miscellaneous needs.

 You will presently devise your own system for setting up your supplies.
-Place supplies how you like them and consider wearing an old shirt or smock for protection against spills.
+Place your supplies just the way you please and consider wearing an old shirt or smock for protection against spills and accidents .

 Your painting area should be out of the way and traffic free.
 Find a quiet space with no distractions.